cervoise/blog/certifications/SLAE/Exo2bis-Reverse_Shell_IPv6.md

 # IPv6

-Lets try to change the code in order to remotely connect to an IPv6 address:
+Let's try to change the code in order to remotely connect to an IPv6 address:

 ```C
 #include <sys/socket.h>